alxshelepenok/lumen/content/posts/to-dfinity-and-beyond-host-on-the-internet-computer-with-fleek.md

 You can take any static site you used before in Fleek, and take it to the Internet Computer.
 All supported Jamstack sites on IPFS are **fully working** on the Internet Computer, and there is **no change whatsoever in build settings or requirements.**

+**Need help getting started?** [Visit our docs page!](https://docs.fleek.co/internet-computer-hosting/overview/)

-You can build **static frontends**, which means either static websites as we mentioned, or Dapps or front-end apps that don’t require a back-end infrastructure and leverage instead APIs from the FE to implement services/features!
+You can build **static frontends**, which means either static websites as we mentioned, or **Dapps or front-end apps** that don’t require a back-end infrastructure and leverage instead APIs from the FE to implement services/features!

 ### The Internet Computer's Mainnet Alpha